 Fathers and sons look alike, but so do uncles and nephews.
 Was Thomas Jefferson the father of Eston Hemings, or was he just his uncle?
-This is the tale of a controversy with a 200-year-old past, the relationship between Thomas Jefferson, Sally Hemings and her children.
+This is the tale of a controversy with a 200-year-old past, what genetic analyses reveal about the relationship between Thomas Jefferson, Sally Hemings and her children.

 Thomas Jefferson was a jack-of-all-trades.
 He was an agriculturalist, horticulturist, architect (he was the principal designer of his famed home “Monticello”), etymologist, archaeologist, mathematician, cryptographer, surveyor, paleontologist, author, lawyer (admitted to the Virginia bar in 1767), inventor, and violinist.

 Jefferson’s political career

 Jefferson’s career in government was long-standing.
 He was one of the most influential founders of the United States.
 In 1776, at just 33 years of age, Jefferson was the primary author of the Declaration of Independence.
 In this document each of the individual colonies in North America declared independence from the Kingdom of Great Britain.

 Independence Day in America on the 4th of July celebrates the approval and adoption of this declaration by Congress.

 Jefferson later served as the governor of Virginia (1779-1781), and as the minister to France (1785-1789).
 He was the first Secretary of State under George Washington from 1789-1793 and was elected Vice President from 1797-1801.

 In 1801, he became the third president of the United States (1801-1809).
 Jefferson was the first Democratic-Republican President.
 He was also the first to start and end his presidency in the White House.

 Being a public figure, especially the President of the United States, often comes with scandal.
 Even Jefferson, who’s considered one of the most brilliant men ever to occupy the Presidency, wasn’t immune to scandal.